anikifoss/vibe-games-oss/README.md

 ## Rules

 All the games and demos adhere to the following rules:
-- single html page
+- Single html page
 - JavaScript
-- no external dependencies
+- No external dependencies
-- no external assets
+- No external assets

 ## Remixing